Vietnam.vn - Nền tảng quảng bá Việt Nam

 Dr. Nataliya Kosmyna, research leader at the Media Lab (Massachusetts Institute of Technology), wanted to understand the impact of using AI in learning, as more and more students use this tool.

-The team created an experiment in which participants wrote a 20-minute essay on an SAT-style task, on topics like the ethics of charity or the consequences of too many choices.
+The team created an experiment in which participants wrote a 20-minute essay on an SAT-style topic, on topics like the ethics of charity or the consequences of too many choices.

-54 people (aged 18 - 39) were divided into three groups: One group had the support of ChatGPT, one group used the Google search engine, and the remaining group did not use any tools.
+54 people (aged 18 - 39) were divided into three groups: One group had the support of ChatGPT, one group used Google search engine and the remaining group did not use any tool.

 Researchers used electroencephalography (EEG) equipment to record brain activity in 32 different regions of study participants while they wrote essays.

-Results showed that, compared with the other two groups, the group using ChatGPT had the lowest level of brain activity and consistently performed poorly in neurological, language, and behavioral aspects.
+Results showed that, compared with the other two groups, the group using ChatGPT had the lowest levels of brain activity and consistently performed poorly in neurological, language, and behavioral aspects.

-Over the long term of the study, the effort level of the ChatGPT user group decreased with each essay, they often only performed copy and paste operations.
+Over the long period of study, the effort level of the ChatGPT user group decreased with each essay, they often only performed copy and paste operations.

 The essays produced are incredibly similar, lacking independent ideas and repeating similar expressions and arguments.